 Our second, Delayed Reaction, was a runner-up in the same competition for books published in 2015!

-Our third book, Shakespeare Street, will be published in mid-November 2017.
+Our third book, Shakespeare Street, was published in mid-November 2017.

 To buy either of our most recent books, please go to their websites using the links above.